We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 You’ll likely have a follow-up appointment about a week after your extraction.
 Your dentist will look over the affected area and discuss any next steps.

-You can reduce your risk for dry socket by taking the following steps before surgery:
+You can reduce your risk of dry socket by taking the following steps before surgery:

 - Ensure that your dentist or oral surgeon is experienced with this type of procedure.
-You should check out their credentials, read their Yelp reviews, ask around about them — whatever you need to do to know that you’re in good hands.
+You should check out their credentials, read online reviews, and ask around about them — whatever you need to do to know that you’re in good hands.

-- After selecting a care provider, talk to them about any over-the-counter or prescription medications that you’re currently using.
+- After selecting a care professional, talk with them about any over-the-counter or prescription medications that you’re currently using.
 Some medications can prevent your blood from clotting, which can cause dry socket.

-- Limit or avoid smoking before — and after — your extraction.
-This can increase your risk of dry socket.
-Talk to your dentist about management options, like the patch during this time.
-They may even be able to provide guidance about cessation.
+- If you smoke, limit or avoid smoking before and after your extraction.
+Smoking can increase your risk of dry socket.
+Talk with your dentist about using nicotine management options, such as the patch, during the healing process.
+They may even be able to provide guidance about quitting.

 Your dentist may recommend one or more of the following during recovery: